-WHAT WILL THE JUDGE ASK YOU AT YOUR DISABILITY HEARING?
+WHAT QUESTIONS WILL THE JUDGE ASK AT MY DISABILITY HEARING?

 HOW DOES YOUR DISABILITY PREVENT YOU FROM WORKING?

 The main thing you can do to help yourself is to think about your disability and how it keeps you from working.
 Specifically, the Judge wants to know how much you can lift, how long you can sit, stand and walk, and if you are able to concentrate on job instructions.
 All of the questions are asked in the context of an 8-hour workday.

 THE JUDGE WILL ASK QUESTIONS ABOUT WHAT YOU CAN PHYSICALLY DO DURING AN 8 HOUR DAY?

 For example, if you lay down every afternoon for 2 hours because of back pain, you need to tell the judge that you lie down.
 That amount of lying down eliminates all work.
 Can you imagine an employer letting you lay down on the job for two hours during an eight-hour shift?
 Of course not.
 That is why it is important to use numbers and examples when you talk about disability.
 If you tell the judge you lay down “a lot,” that doesn’t help your case.
 No one knows what “a lot” means.
 So, instead of answering with general statements, be specific.

 Likewise, if the judge asks how many pounds you can lift, the answer isn’t “not very much.”
 The answer is 5, 10, or the number of pounds you could lift repetitively throughout the course of an 8-hour workday without pain.
 You need to explain all of your physical limitations with a number.
 If you cannot sit for more than 15 minutes at a time, tell the Judge.
 If you cannot walk for more than 10 minutes at a time due to back pain or some other problem, tell the Judge.
 The more specific you are in your answers, the more the Judge will understand your limitations.